userkls/AzureInterviewQuestions/README.md

 ## 3 can we able to attach network interface when VM is in stopped state?
 yes, we can attach nic when VM is in stopped state, but we can not attach nic when VM is running.

-## 4. while attaching a new NIC , we need to create a nic in a same vnet,subnet, region, and resource group should be the same
+## 4. while attaching a new NIC , we need to create a nic in a same vnet,subnet, region, and resource group should be the same as VM